Introduction

 If your machine doesn’t support SME2, or you want to emulate it, you can use the Docker-based environment.

-The Docker container includes both a compiler and Arm’s Fixed Virtual Platform (FVP) model for emulating code that uses SME2 instructions.
-You can either run the prebuilt container image provided in this Learning Path or build it yourself using the Docker file that is included.
+for emulating code that uses SME2 instructions.
+You can either run the prebuilt container image provided in this Learning Path or build it yourself using the Docker file that is included with the help of docker/build-my-container.sh script.

-If building manually, follow the instructions in the sme2-environment.docker
+If building manually, follow the instructions in the sme2-environment.docker file to install the required tools on your machine.

-Docker is optional, but if you don’t use it, you must manually install the compiler and FVP, and ensure they’re in your PATH
+Docker is optional, but if you don’t use it, you must manually install the compiler and FVP, and ensure they’re in your PATH.

 To begin, start by checking that Docker is installed on your machine: